-These financial statements are for Primary Finance Ltd (the "Company", now called Pfida Ltd).
-However, as the key drivers of the results of the Company are the home finance and investment savings transactions held within the plc company, the reports which follow include details and considerations of both the Company and the plc company taken together, to provide a description of the overall business.
+These financial statements are for Pfida Ltd (the "Company").
+As the key drivers of the results of the Company include the home finance and investment savings transactions held within PLC, the reports which follow include details and considerations of both the Company and PLC taken together, to provide a description of the overall business ("Pfida") and its progression.